March 24, 2025

 Gold Carding

 A Texas law aimed at improving PA processes by reducing physician burden took effect September 2021.11 The law states that physicians who have a 90% PA approval rate for certain services over a 6-month period are exempt from PA requirements for those services.
 This exemption is referred to as a “gold card.”
-Gold carding would seemingly reward physician practices that consistently remain in line with evidence-based guidelines for treating their patients, but it also may just be rewarding physicians who consistently achieve approval due to their mastery of navigating the current PA process.
+Gold carding would seemingly reward physician practices that consistently remain in line with evidence-based guidelines for treating their patients, but it also may just be rewarding physicians who consistently achieve approval due to their proficiency in navigating the current PA process.

 Automation

 Automated PAs (aPAs) and electronic PAs (ePAs) are supported by many stakeholders in the U.S. health care industry.
 According to the 2021 Council for Affordable Quality Healthcare (CAQH) Index, adoption of aPA or ePA in 2020 increased to being prevalent in slightly over a quarter of the market, from 21% to 26% in 2021.15 CAQH stated there is an annual cost-saving opportunity of $437 million, including savings that can be captured by both payers and providers, if ePA is adopted nationwide.15 The distinction between ePA and aPA is essential for some stakeholders, as ePA is still a time-consuming process, with staff needing to access multiple portals and search manually for missing information.
 On the other hand, a system implementing a true aPA process may relieve much of the burden faced by stakeholders dealing with information siloes and resulting inefficiencies.
-It is worth remembering that any automation process carries a risk of removing human judgement that may be necessary in some decisions about appropriateness of treatments for distinct patients, reducing the value aPAs may add to care delivery and outcomes.
+It is worth remembering that any automation process carries a risk of removing human judgment that may be necessary for making some decisions about appropriateness of treatments for distinct patients, reducing the value aPAs may add to care delivery and outcomes.

-Prior Authorization Policy Landscape
+PA Policy Landscape

-Many states have also introduced bills to limit the volume of PAs or change the way they are managed.
-As of May 2023, almost 90 bills regarding PA reform were being considered in 30 states, with over a dozen still being discussed for passage.16 States can only regulate insured coverages (individual or group), but some states are attempting to enact legislation purporting to apply to self-insured Employee Retirement Income Security Act of 1974 (ERISA) plans as well, which would be problematic for uniform plan administration under ERISA preemption principles.
+States can only regulate insured coverages (individual or group), but some states are attempting to enact legislation purporting to apply to self-insured Employee Retirement Income Security Act of 1974 (ERISA) plans as well, which would be problematic for uniform plan administration under ERISA preemption principles.
 These bills may help providers by reducing their administrative burden and expediting the process, but the proposed legislation does not focus on making the PA process more effective in guiding patients to appropriate care while limiting waste and saving dollars.14

 Employer Recommendations